fabschurt/microgen/README.md

 ## TODO

 - [x] Add a CLI usage message
+- [ ] Find/create a logo for the project
 - [ ] Display the CLI usage in the README, and add details about CLI options
 - [ ] Add some CLI logging and user-friendly exception catching
 - [ ] Add support for validating input data with JSON Schema (either built-in